Teaching History, Master of Arts Degree

 The M.A.T. in History program is designed primarily for elementary and secondary teachers of history and social studies.
 The M.A.T. degree does not, however, lead to a Nevada public schools teaching certificate for grades K-12; such certification is available only through the College of Education.
 Most students in the M.A.T. program already have received this certification.

 No competence in a foreign language is required for completion of the M.A.T. program.
 The M.A.T. program does not require a thesis.

 Note: Chronological and geographical fields are aligned with the Washoe County School District history standards.
-The lists of courses here is not comprehensive: additional courses may count toward particular fields, with the permission of the Graduate Advisor.
-Learn more about the Work Fields.
+The lists of courses here is not comprehensive: additional courses may count toward particular fields, with the permission of the graduate advisor.

 To determine appropriate courses, consult with the Graduate Advisor and the faculty member supervising the field.

-Note: Several topical courses may or may not be appropriate to one or more chronological fields; the student should consult with the Graduate Advisor and the instructor to ascertain whether these courses fulfill the requirements in a specific field.
+Note: Several topical courses may or may not be appropriate to one or more chronological fields; the student should consult with the graduate advisor and the instructor to ascertain whether these courses fulfill the requirements in a specific field.
 These courses include History 606, 627, 680, 681, 687, 694, 695, 712, 713, 714, 724, 740.
-Relevant courses from other departments in Arts & Science and Education may be included, with the approval of the Graduate Advisor and the History faculty member supervising the field.
+Relevant courses from other departments in the College of Liberal Arts and the College of Education may be included, with the approval of the graduate advisor and the history faculty member supervising the field.

 View the history graduate program handbook.

 Related Degrees and Programs

 Contact College of Liberal Arts